Gabrock94/pyaesthetics/README.md

 ## Features
 The module can estimate the following features:
 - Brightness (in both the BT709 and BT601 standards)
 - Contrast (RMS or Michelson contrast)
 - Saturation
--  Visual Complexity (either by using the weight of the image or by Quadratic Tree Decomposition)
+- Visual Complexity (either by using the weight of the image, by Quadratic Tree Decomposition, or by gradients)
 - Simmetry (using Quadratic Tree Decomposition)
 - Colorfulness (in both the HSV and RGB color spaces)
 - Presence and number of human faces
--  Color distribution
+- Color distribution (16 or 140 W3C colors, or no named colors)
 - Number of images within the image
 - Surface of visual and textual areas within the image
 - Ratio between visual and textual areas
+- Ratio between straight and curved lines
+- Anisotropy
+- Self-similarity (using either the ground, parent, or neighbors method)

 ## Installation
 pyaesthetics can be installed using pip: